byang32/Github_API/README.md

 # Gitrieve

 ## Description
-This is a Github API that uses [Tentacat](https://hexdocs.pm/tentacat/readme.html) to retrieve an organization's repositories.
+This is a Github API that uses [Tentacat](https://hexdocs.pm/tentacat/readme.html) to search and retrieve an organization's public repositories.

 To start your Phoenix server: